 Management is responsible for the other information included in the Performance and Accountability Report.
-The other information comprises the Table of Contents, Introduction, The Year in Photos, Section Two: Performance Information, Section Three: Financial Information Overview, Introducing the Principal Financial Statements, Inspector General Transmittal, Architect of the Capitol's Response to the Inspector General, Section Four: Other Information, Appendices, the Websites and Media Platforms, Capitol Highlights, and Infographics but does not include the financial statements and our auditors' report thereon.
-Our opinion on the financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.
+The other information comprises the Table of Contents, Introduction, 75 Years of AOC Photography, Section Two: Performance Information, Section Three: Financial Information Overview, Introducing the Principal Financial Statements, Message from the Chief Financial Officer, Inspector General Transmittal, Architect of the Capitol's Response to the Inspector General, Section Four: Other Information, Appendices, Websites and Media Platforms, Capitol Highlights, and Infographics but does not include the financial statements and our auditors' report thereon.
+Our opinion on the statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.